The Harvard Mark 1 weighed nearly five tons and was over 50 feet long.

 Harvard Mark 1 — How It Worked

 Unlike electronic computers of the time, which used vacuum-tube arrays to solve calculations and perform operations, the Mark 1 was built using physical components derived from IBM’s existing punched card devices.
-The Mark 1’s operators fed sheets or rolls of paper which had been perforated by programmers into it, and the machine read its instructions by following the punched holes.
+The Mark 1’s operators fed sheets or rolls of paper that had been perforated by programmers into it, and the machine read its instructions by following the punched holes.

 Mechanically, the Mark 1 was designed around a rotating switch connected to a drive shaft.
 These switches stored digits, timing, and other information and were connected into groups of twenty-four called an ‘accumulator.’